 What is Cognitive Behavioural Therapy?

 Cognitive Behavioural Therapy or "Hypno-CBT" combines the use of many cognitive-behavioural techniques with hypnosis to bring about rapid positive change.

 Many issues may be considered a combination of excessive tension and unhelpful thinking patterns causing negative emotions and unhelpful, unwanted, ineffective behaviours and outcomes.
-Both Hypnosis and CBT are recommended by the National Institute of Clinical Effectiveness (NICE) and evidence suggests that adding hypnosis to CBT is a powerful combination.
+Both Hypnosis and CBT are recommended by the National Institute of Health and Care Excellence (NICE) and evidence suggests that adding hypnosis to CBT is a powerful combination.
 It can bring about relief from a vast array of problems by employing a systematic approach to changing emotions, thoughts and behaviours.
 It is enjoyable and rewarding as it teaches skills which can be used again in the future to retain the balance achieved over the course of the therapy sessions.

 I will work with you to find the most effective strategies for you, tailored to your situation and centered on reaching the goals you have in site.

 What if I am not hypnotisable?